14 Top Tourist Destination in Malaysia

-The state of Malacca is one of the smaller states in Malaysia, rich with history and tourist attractions.
+Malacca is one of the smaller states in Malaysia, rich in history and tourist attractions.

 Listed as UNESCO world heritage sites in the year 2008, Melaka is rich with heritage buildings, colonial structures, and ancient sites.

-The influence of the British, Dutch, and Portuguese have left their mark in the form of forts, museums, churches, towers, and cuisine.
+The British, Dutch, and Portuguese influence have left their mark in forts, museums, churches, towers, and cuisine.

 In the early fifteenth century, a beautiful princess from the Chinese Ming Dynasty, Hang Li Poh, arrived in Malacca with her entourage to be presented as a bride to the Malacca Sultan.

-Your visit to the historical city of Melaka would be amiss without a delicate taste of the legacy of the Peranakan cuisine, which marries Chinese cooking techniques with Malay flavors and spices.
+Your visit to Melaka’s historical city would be amiss without a delicate taste of the Peranakan cuisine’s legacy, which marries Chinese cooking techniques with Malay flavors and spices.

 You can see many historical places such as these and more.